-- Morning symptoms (other than tiredness after disturbed sleep) which may suggest inflammatory disease
+- Morning symptoms (other than tiredness after disturbed sleep) suggest inflammatory disease.

-- Suspicion of joint or muscle disease (e.g. pain, swelling, stiffness or gelling after rest, weakness or limping)
+- Indicators of joint or muscle disease (e.g., pain, swelling, stiffness, gelling after rest, weakness or limping).

 Consider referral to paediatric rheumatology if there is suspicion about joint disease.